acceleratescience/acceleratescience.github.io/_opportunities/expressions-of-interest-machine-learning-academy-2025.md

 This learning pathway is designed for people already comfortable with Python and data processing in Pandas.
 The course covers advanced material and topics and so is suitable for those with a working knowledge of machine learning methods.

-The course is open to PhD students and research staff who will be members of the University of Cabridge for the duration of the course (January 2025 – January 2026).
+The course is open to PhD students and research staff who will be members of the University of Cambridge for the duration of the course (January 2025 – January 2026).

 *When will this take place?*